Combatting Mom Isolation: How to Find Your People

 3. Enroll in Mom and Baby Classes: Local gyms and community centers often have classes, like Kindermusik.
 There are even some great babywearing dance classes like this one in Columbus, Ohio (also streamed live so you can join!)

 To combat mom isolation, you need to connect with others, share your experiences, and allow yourself to lean on your mom tribe when needed.
+Sometimes, though, we feel that we’ve been through so much change that we’re not sure how to “put ourselves out there” again.
+If that’s you, I encourage you to explore coaching with me to help you find your raidant self again!

 5 Ways to Combat Isolation as a New Mom: